 The Occupational Information Network (O*NET) provides information about various characteristics of occupations, such as tasks performed in the occupation, physical requirements, and other skills needed.
 Career assessments and other teaching tools also are included.

 Youth Rules! uses simple language to explain the laws that govern youth employment.

 The text in the Occupational Outlook Handbook is in the public domain and can be reproduced without further permission.
 The Bureau of Labor Statistics, however, requests appropriate citations.
 The following citation for the OOH website conforms to the U.S. Government Printing Office’s style guide:

-One may link to this site without obtaining special permission.
 Information from the OOH will be made available to sensory-impaired individuals upon request.
 Voice phone: 1 (202) 691-5200; Federal Relay Service: 1 (800) 877-8339.